samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 4/Distribution Functions/Cumulative Distribution Function.md

 Cummulative Distribution function has ;- TO CALCULATE AGGREGATES
 - A CTE and inside A cte we have an NTILE(100) OR CUME_DIST
-- Then an aggregate function with MIN, MAX and COUNT as below;-
+- Then an aggregate function with MIN, MAX and COUNT
--
+#### code snippet as below :-
 - WITH percentile~_value AS (   ### a cte
 - SELECT measure_value,
 - NTILE(100) OVER (ORDER  BY measure_value) AS percentile